Ontario Secondary School Students

 - Completion of the Ontario Secondary School Diploma (OSSD).

 - Six (6) Grade 12 U or M courses with a minimum overall average of 70%.
 This establishes eligibility for admission; subject to competition, individual programs may establish higher academic averages.
-Toronto Metropolitan receives more applications than spaces available.
+Toronto Metropolitan University (TMU) receives more applications than spaces available.
 Meeting minimum averages and/or grades does not guarantee admission.

 - All programs also stipulate specific prerequisite subject requirements.
 Grades required for admission are determined on the basis of competition each year.